certik/theoretical-physics/src/quantum/dft.rst

 (this is called the v-representability problem).
 The question is relevant, because we need to know which functions to take into account in the minimization process :eq:`Emin`.
-Even though not every function is v-representable \cite{DFT}, every density defined on a grid (finite of infinite) which is strictly positive, normalized and consistent with the Pauli principle is ensemble v-representable.
-Ensemble v-representation is just a simple generalization of the above, for details see \cite{DFT}.
+Even though not every function is v-representable [DFT]_, every density defined on a grid (finite of infinite) which is strictly positive, normalized and consistent with the Pauli principle is ensemble v-representable.
+Ensemble v-representation is just a simple generalization of the above, for details see [DFT]_.

 The functional $E_{v_0}[n]$ in :eq:`Emin` depends on the particle number $N$, so in order to get $n$, we need to solve the variational formulation